-The most popular vaccines against COVID-19 is are the vaccines created by Pfizer-Biotech and Moderna, that uses mRNA in order to train our immune system; it's almost like a power-up potion for the cell.
-While using mRNA to help the immune system has been theoretically known to work, the actual implementation of mRNA vaccines during the COVID-19 pandemic shows a huge promise in this mRNA technology.
-YAY!
+The most popular vaccines against COVID-19 are the Science and technology are evolving and provide vaccines created by Pfizer-Biotech and Moderna, ways to help our immune system combat harmful that use mRNA in order to train our immune system; viruses and foreign invaders that are harmful to the it's almost like a power-up potion for the cell.
+While human body.
+Whether it be mRNA or weakened using mRNA to help the immune system has been viruses, all these tools help our immune system theoretically known to work, the actual implementarecognize and destroy threats from foreign invaders, tion of mRNA vaccines during the COVID-19 pangiving our bodies the confidence to take immediate demic shows a huge promise in this mRNA technoloaction and keep us healthy.

-mRNA can be thought of as a series of instructors sent to the cell to directly make proteins, called antigens.
-These antigens help train our immune system by fighting against these pseudo-COVID infections, so that whenever the real COVID-19 does infect the human body, the immune system will have an easier time recognizing the virus and will act promptly to prevent the viral infection.
+mRNA can be thought of as a series of instructo sent to the cell to directly make proteins, call antigens.
+These antigens help train our immu system by fighting against these pseudo-COV infections, so that whenever the real COVID-19 do infect the human body, the immune system will ha have an easier time recognizing the virus and will act promptly to prevent the viral infection.

 mRNA vaccines have a tremendous amount of potential and can even be thought to help bolster cancer treatments.
-Similar to how the Pfizer-Biotech and Moderna vaccines work against COVID-19, cancer vaccines that utilize mRNA can teach the immune system to differentiate between cancer cells and healthy cells.
+Similar to how the Pfizer-Biotech and Moderna vaccines work against COVID-19, immune system to differentiate between cancer cells and healthy cells.

 Of course, mRNA vaccines aren't the only way to fight against infections.
-Unlike the mRNA vaccine, which are usually temporary and have to be taken again every year or so, other vaccines can provide life-long immunity against a virus.
+Unlike the mRNA vaccine, which is usually temporary and has to be taken again every year or so, other vaccines can provide life-long immunity against a virus.
 For example, live-attenuated vaccines provide a weakened form of the infection to the body.
 Since these infections are so similar to the real infection, after the immune system receives its 'training' from the vaccine, the immune system can provide a lifetime of protection.
 These include smallpox, chickenpox, and even measles.
 Unfortunately, these vaccines can't work on influenza virus (commonly known as the flu virus) or even coronavirus, because of the high mutations that these viruses go through.
-In order words, these viruses can take up on several different disguises rapidly, making the cell think that it is a different virus that the cells they haven't trained to fight against.
+In other words, these viruses can take on several different disguises rapidly, making the cell think that it is a different virus that the cells haven't been trained to fight